mento-protocol/docs/get-started/quick-start-guides.md

    - **COLLATERAL** — Enter how much USDm to deposit (or **MAX**).
 Your balance is shown next to the field.
    - **BORROW** — Enter how much GBPm to borrow.
 Minimum is **£1,000 GBPm**.
    - **LOAN-TO-VALUE** — The bar shows risk (SAFE → MODERATE → RISKY → LIQ).
 Liquidation happens when your collateral ratio drops below the minimum (**110%**); the app shows “Liquidation at …%”.
    - **ANNUAL INTEREST RATE** — This is the interest you pay on your borrowed amount.
 Set or pick a rate (minimum **0.2%**).
-In Liquity v2, anyone can **redeem**: they burn GBPm and receive USDm collateral from open troves.
+In [Liquity V2](https://docs.liquity.org/), anyone can **redeem**: they burn GBPm and receive USDm collateral from open troves.
 Troves are ordered by interest rate, and **the lowest-interest troves are redeemed first**.
 So a lower rate means cheaper borrowing but you’re first in line to be redeemed against; a higher rate costs more but reduces that risk.
    - Review the **loan summary** on the right, then confirm (**Enter collateral amount** / **Open Trove**).
 To earn from the Stability pool with your borrowed GBPm (or any CDP-based stable), switch to **Earn** (see below). 🎯